Open-Travelers/LibTWOC/README.md

 This library depends on SixLabors.ImageSharp.

-An (unfinished) document containing definitions for the formats can be found in "/Serializable Objects/DOCS.md"
+An (unfinished) document containing definitions for the formats can be found [here](Serializable Objects/DOCS.md)